-This filter uses one crystal, multiple tuned circuits, and variable top coupling, and is all a veritable compromise.
+This filter uses one crystal, one set of inductors, multiple tuned circuits, and variable top coupling, and is all a veritable compromise.
 The concept is used in other Eddystone receivers, and requires careful adjustment.
 Adjustments are interactive, and it becomes tedious, and best adjustment tends to be difficult.